 The laboratory develops mathematical models and computer simulations to assess the impacts of anthropogenic stressors on environmental and ecological systems.
 Research topics include linking environmental models to remote sensing and GIS for landscape and regional dynamics, studying how global change affects tropical ecosystems, and integrating modeling with optical sensors and data acquisition electronics.

-You will need to meet the admission requirements of the Toulouse Graduate School and the following program requirements:
+You’ll need to meet the admission requirements for the Toulouse Graduate School® and provide the following materials in your admission application:

 Admission to the program is based on a holistic review of your qualifications.
-More detailed admission information can be found at our website.
-Admission requirements for the graduate school are at the Toulouse Graduate School website or in the catalog.
+More detailed admission information is available at our website.
+Graduate school admission requirements are outlined at the Graduate School website and in the catalog.

 The GIS certificate program provides the conceptual understanding and technical proficiency necessary to apply GIS in various settings.
-Fifteen hours of course work are required to complete the certificate.
-More information on the GIS certification is available from the graduate advisor and at our our website.
+Fifteen semester hours of course work are required to earn the certificate.
+More information on the GIS certification is available from the graduate advisor.

-Several teaching and research assistantships are available to help you pursue your graduate degree.
+We provide teaching and research assistantships on a competitive basis to help you pursue your graduate degree.
 Teaching assistants work in earth science, geology, GIS and archaeology laboratory classes.
 Research assistantships are often available through faculty research grants.
-Private industry and various local governments offer internship and job opportunities.
-For more information on financial assistance, visit the Financial Aid website or the Toulouse Graduate School site.
+Private industry and various local governments offer internships and job opportunities.
+For more information on financial assistance, visit the Financial Aid website or the Graduate School site.